avalonv/literaryclock/README.md

 * **WARNING** None of this is what the kindle is designed to do and it's not hard to get it wrong and brick the Kindle.
 Do not proceed unless you are comfortable with this risk.

 ## **Step 1 - Make Some Images**
-* Run the quote_to_image PHP script to generate your images in the 'images' and 'nometadata' folders.
-This assumes you have the gd and imagick extensions available and activated and the appropriate fonts in the same folder as the script.
+* Run the quote_to_image python script to generate your images in the 'images' folder.
 The script is designed to run in the same folder as the quotes csv file.
-There are various things you can do at this point - change fonts, link the files in different ways etc.
+See the readme.md in that folder for detailed instructions on how to remove or add new quotes.
+* If you prefer to generate images without the author and title in them, you can change the line that says "include_metadata" to "False".
+These will be saved to /images/nometadata/ by default.
+* You'll need to have Python and the Pillow module installed - `pip3 install pillow`.
+Installing Python is OS dependent but otherwise very straightforward.
-* The end result is you should have two folders each containing 2,300+ images.
-These two folders can be copied into the timelit folder so they run like .../timelit/images/nometadata.
+* The end result is you should have a folder containing 2,300+ images.
+This folder can be copied into the timelit folder so they run like .../timelit/images/.
 * When it comes to copy the timelit folder across this can be done in one step, scripts and images all together.
-* You'll need to install PHP and enable the extensions gd & imagick - this is OS dependent.
-* If this is a problem for you (because nobody got time for PHP), I have included a zipped folder with all the images and nometadata copies also.
+* Generating the images should take less than 5 minutes.
+If this is a problem for you, I have included a zipped folder with all the metadata images also.

 ## **Step 2** - Jailbreak the kindle and install appropriate software - see the sources folder for these files
 * **Optional but useful** Update the kindle amazon firmware to the newest, this helps with time and date setting in the background.
 Firmwares available here pay attention to your serial number https://www.amazon.com/gp/help/customer/display.html?nodeId=GX3VVAQS4DYDE5KE